Ayodhya: Ramkot

 Ramkot is the main place of worship in Ayodhya, and the site of the ancient citadel of its namesake, standing on elevated ground in the western city.
 Although visited by pilgrims throughout the year, it attracts devotees from all over the world on "Ram Navami", the day of the birth of Rama.
 Ram Navami is celebrated with great pomp in the Hindu month of Chaitra, which falls between March and April.
 Swarg Dwar is believed to be the site of cremation of Rama.
 Mani Parbat and Sugriv Parbat are ancient earth mounds, the first identified by a stupa built by the emperor Ashoka, and the second is an ancient monastery.
 Treta ke Thakur is a temple standing at the site of the Ashvamedha Yajnya of Rama.
 Three centuries prior, the Raja of Kulu built a new temple here, which was improved by Ahilyabai Holkar of Indore in 1784, the same time the adjacent Ghats were built.
 The initial idols in black sandstone were recovered from Sarayu and placed in the new temple, which was known as Kaleram-ka-Mandir.
 Chhoti Devkali Mandir is the temple of goddess Ishani, or Durga, Kuldevi of Sita.

 Nageshwarnath Temple

 The temple of Nageshwarnath was established by Kush, son of Rama.
 Legend has it that Kush lost his armlet while bathing in the Sarayu, and it was retrieved by a Nag-Kanya who fell in love with him.
 As she was a devotee of Shiva, Kush built her this temple.
 It was the only temple to survive when Ayodhya was abandoned until the time of Vikramaditya.
 While the rest of city was in ruin and covered by dense forest, this temple allowed Vikramaditya to recognise the city.
 The festival of Shivratri is celebrated here with great splendor.

+Shri Valmiki Ramayana Bhawan

+Shri Valmiki Ramayan Bhawan (श्री वाल्मीकि रामायण भवन) is a prominent religious and cultural site located in Ayodhya, Uttar Pradesh, India.
+The Bhawan is dedicated to Maharishi Valmiki, the Adi Kavi (first poet) and author of the Ramayana.
+The complex serves as a center for the recitation, study, and promotion of the Ramayana.
+Devotees and scholars gather here regularly to read and listen to the epic, keeping alive the spiritual and cultural heritage of Lord Rama’s life and teachings.
+The architecture of the building reflects traditional North Indian temple style with marble structures and decorative domes.